intamixx/matnn/README.md

 Uses [Kueue](https://kueue.sigs.k8s.io) to schedule musicnn pods work loads and return result to API.

 API Usage example
-Currently files must be MP3 and under 8 MB.
+Currently files must be MP3 and under 10 MB.
 File mimetype and extension must be set as shown in curl example below.
 Choose or select the tags required as below;
+Music submission for analysis, setting tags required.
+Select either 'genre_discogs_effnet' or 'genre_musicnn' as shown below

 # Upload
 ```